 Wool Processing and Spinning: Worsted vs Woolen:

 The word “worsted” does not always refer to a yarn weight.
-It can also refer to a method of processing wool — the worsted method, as opposed to the woolen method.
+It can also refer to a technique of processing wool — the worsted method, as opposed to the woolen method.
 The worsted process involves combing all the short hairs out of the fiber.
 The same length fibers are then spun to be parallel to each other, making a dense yarn.

 Recommended Needle in Metric Size Range = 4.5— 5.5 mm

 Of course, knitting needle size can vary based on your knitting gauge.
 For more about knitting needles and checking your gauge read our knitting needles guide.